 The Walter Harding Collection consists primarily of Harding's writings about Henry David Thoreau and transcendentalism.
 Harding, a member of SUNY Geneseo's English faculty from 1956 until his retirement in 1983, was one of the 20th century's most prominent Thoreau scholars.
-Most of the materials in this collection are housed in either the College Archives or the "X" Special Collection, as indicated in both GLOCAT and the Bibliography
+Most of the materials in this collection are housed in either the College Archives or the "X" Special Collection, as indicated in both GLOCAT and the Bibliography.

 "X" Special Collection

-The "X" Special Collection consists mainly of rare books held by Milne, plus books that are extremely fragile and/or valuable.
+The "X" Special Collection consists mainly of rare books held by the Library, plus books that are extremely fragile and/or valuable.
 It also includes an extensive collection of writings by and about Aldous Huxley and portions of the Walter Harding Collection.
 (The "X" Special Collection is so called because all of the call numbers within it are preceded by an "X.")

 In his 40+ year career at SUNY Geneseo, ethnomusicologist James W. Kimball has documented traditional master musicians of New York State, specializing in the Eastern square dance tradition.